 |To move to the other (adjacent) page on the same side of the same bifolio (crossing the binding)|

 Each page is described under a number of categories, as explained below:

-References to Petersen always refer to observations he included in his hand transcription of the Voynich MS.
+References to Th.
+Petersen always refer to observations he included in his hand transcription of the Voynich MS.

 An important source has been the interlinear transcription of the Voynich MS, by Jorge Stolfi.
 This again includes significant contributions from Takeshi Takahashi, Jim Reeds, Gabriel Landini, John Grove and many others.

 See also the general acknowledgments for this site.